Disability & Sexuality

 • STI testing, management and referral

-SHINE SA clinics are not suitable for ongoing individual education sessions.
+• SHINE SA clinics and counselling are not suitable for ongoing individual education sessions or NDIS funded work.

-The South Australian Council on Intellectual Disability (SACID) have a range of resources on relationships, sexuality and disability.
+The South Australian Council on Intellectual Disability (SACID) have a range of resources on relationships, sexuality and disability as well as workshops for people with intellectual disability.

 SACID Resources